Culture of India: Television

 Indian television started off in 1959 in New Delhi with tests for educational telecasts.
 Indian small screen programming started off in the mid-1970s.
 Only one national channel, the government-owned Doordarshan existed around that time.
 The year 1982 marked a revolution in TV programming in India, as the New Delhi Asian games became the first to be broadcast on the colour version of TV.
 The Ramayana and Mahabharat were among the popular television series produced.
 By the late 1980s television set ownership rapidly increased.
 Because a single channel was catering to an ever-growing audience, television programming quickly reached saturation.
 Hence the government started another channel that had part of national programming and part regional.
 This channel was known as DD 2 (later DD Metro).
 Both channels were broadcast terrestrially.

 In 1991, the government liberated its markets, opening them up to cable television.
 Since then, there has been a spurt in the number of channels available.
 Today, the Indian small screen is a huge industry by itself and offers hundreds of programmes in almost all the regional languages of India.
 The small screen has produced numerous celebrities of their own kind, some even attaining national fame for themselves.
 TV soaps enjoy popularity among women of all classes.
 Indian TV also consists of Western channels such as Cartoon Network, Nickelodeon, HBO, and FX.
 In 2016 the list of TV channels in India stood at 892.

 Cinema

 Bollywood is the informal name given to the popular Mumbai-based film industry in India.
-Bollywood and the other major cinematic hubs (in Bengali Cinema, Oriya film industry, Assamese, Kannada, Malayalam, Marathi, Tamil, Punjabi and Telugu) constitute the broader Indian film industry, whose output is considered to be the largest in the world in terms of number of films produced and number of tickets sold.
+Bollywood and the other major cinematic hubs (in Bengali cinema, the Oriya film industry, Bhojpuri, Assamese, Kannada, Malayalam, Marathi, Tamil, Punjabi and Telugu) constitute the broader Indian film industry, whose output is considered to be the largest in the world in terms of number of films produced and number of tickets sold.